Codes of Practice

 (b) The personal safety or property of any person attending, proceeding to or leaving the activity may be at risk by reason of their involvement in the activity; or

-(c) Intimidation, duress or harassment might be applied to any person in an attempt to prevent their attending the activity; or
+(c) Intimidation, duress or harassment might be applied to any person in an attempt to prevent their attending the activity.

-(b) Lay down such special conditions as he/she considers necessary for the holding of the event.
+(b) Lay down such special conditions as he/she considers necessary for the holding of the activity; or

-(c) Indicate that he/she does not consider it possible, within the resources available to the University, for the proposed meeting to take place within the law.
-Therefore the event is proscribed from taking place.
+(c) Indicate that he/she does not consider it possible, within the resources reasonably available to the University, for the proposed meeting to take place within the law and in accordance with this Code.
+Therefore the activity is proscribed from taking place.

-(18) Failure or refusal to observe the Chief Operating Officer (Registrar)'s ruling will result in disciplinary action as noted in paragraph 24 below.
+(15) Failure or refusal to observe the COO's ruling will result in disciplinary action as noted in paragraph 27 below.

 Special Conditions or Arrangements that may be Required

-(19) The Chief Operating Officer (Registrar) may lay down such special conditions as he/she considers necessary.
+(16) The COO may lay down such special conditions as he/she considers necessary.
 These may include (but are not limited to):

-(a) a requirement that the event be ticket only and/or a restriction on the numbers of people attending;
+(a) a requirement that the activity be ticket only and/or a restriction on the numbers of people attending;

-(b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the Chief Operating Officer (Registrar) may feel should be present to maintain good order;
+(b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the COO may feel should be present to maintain good order;

 (c) special arrangements for the chairing of a meeting, and as to the circumstances in which the meeting may or must be terminated prematurely;